AJWestley/AJWestley/README.md

 Hi there, I'm <a href="https://ajwestley.com" target="_blank" rel="noreferrer">AJ</a> 👋
 </h3>
 <h2 align="center">
-💻 I'm a Data Scientist! 💻
+💻 I'm a Computer Scientist! 💻
 </h2>

 I'm fresh out of university and I love to find out how the world works.
 I like to work on personal projects in my spare time.